VoxeLibre/VoxeLibre/mods/CORE/mcl_worlds/API.md

 * pos: position

 ## mcl_worlds.y_to_layer(y)
-This function is used to calculate the Minetest y layer and dimension of the given y Minecraft layer.
+This function is used to calculate the Luanti y layer and dimension of the given y Minecraft layer.
 Mainly used for ore generation.
 Takes a Y coordinate as input and returns: